Our Governance Culture & Methodology

 Economic, Social and Cultural Rights Policy Coordinator – Amnesty International Former Coordinator – Global Forced Eviction Programme, Centre on Housing Rights and Evictions (COHRE)

-Lilian joined the Wits School of Law in South Africa as an Associate Professor in June 2011.
+Lilian is a Professor at the Wits School of Law in South Africa.
 Prior to joining Wits, she served as the head of, and a senior researcher in, the Socio-Economic Rights Project of the Community Law Centre, University of the Western Cape, South Africa.
 In 2013, she was among the Mail & Guardian 200 young South Africans or permanent residents aged 35 and under who are doing extraordinary things.

 In 2012, she was co-recipient of the Vera Chirwa Human Rights Award, for epitomising a true human rights lawyer, in recognition of achievements subsequent to obtaining the degree LLM (Human Rights and Democratisation in Africa) at the Centre for Human Rights, Faculty of Law, University of Pretoria; in particular for her contribution to the development of economic, social and cultural rights.
 In the same year, she was voted amongst the Top 35 Under 35 Young African Leaders in International Affairs by the YPIA (Young People in International Affairs).
 She has participated in processes that led to the adoption of two key international documents – the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights, a milestone international treaty in the protection of human rights; and the Maastricht Principles on Extraterritorial Obligations of States in the area of Economic, Social and Cultural Rights.
 She is also a member of key international networks focusing on human rights issues.